Robert Moses Playground: 2010s proposal

-The most recent proposal to take the park's land for a building was raised by the United Nations in June 2010.
+The most recent proposal to take the park's land for a building was raised by the UN in June 2010.
 Under this deal, the city would then expand the nearby East River Greenway to compensate for the loss of this park.
 On December 8, 2010, Manhattan Community Board 6 gave their support to this plan, providing that the esplanade was expanded.
 In March 2011, the city gave approval to move ahead with a feasibility study for this project as part of Mayor Bloomberg's Vision 2020: New York City Comprehensive Waterfront Plan.
-If agreed by the city and the heads of both houses of the New York State Legislature, the United Nations Development Corporation could begin preliminary planning for a new office tower, which could be no taller than the 505 ft tall Secretariat Building.
+If agreed by the city and the heads of both houses of the New York State Legislature, the United Nations Development Corporation (UNDC) could begin preliminary planning for a new office tower, which could be no taller than the 505 ft tall Secretariat Building.
 The UN would pay the city at least $65 million for the park.
 The plan was opposed by some residents of Tudor City, which is across the street from the park.

-On October 5, 2011, the city and state reached an agreement to use the western portion of Robert Moses Playground for an expansion of the United Nations campus.
-In exchange, the United Nations Development Corporation would pay $73 million to fund the development of the East River esplanade between 38th and 60th streets.
-To make up for the loss of parkland, the City would convert Asser Levy Place into parkland.
+On October 5, 2011, the city and state reached an agreement to use the western portion of Robert Moses Playground for an expansion of the UN campus.
+In exchange, the UNDC would pay $73 million to fund the development of the East River esplanade between 38th and 60th streets.
+To make up for the loss of parkland, the city would convert Asser Levy Place into parkland.

 As of 2021, the new tower was no longer being considered as an option by the UN, which also reneged on its previous promise to fund the extension of the greenway.